 3) A sparsity-based prior for the reflectance should be preferred over total variation.
 As we use a TV-smoothing term, which favors piecewise-smooth reflectance, the satisfactory results of Figure 6 were predictable.
 However, some penumbra remains visible around the neck.
 Since we also know the object geometry, it seems that we could compensate for penumbra.
 However, this would require that the lighting is known as well, which is not the case in the framework of the targeted usecase, since an outdoors lighting is uncontrolled.
-Moreover, we would have to consider not only the primary lighting, but also the successive bounces of light on the different parts of the scene (these were taken into account by the ray-tracing algorithm, when synthesizing the images).
-In contrast, the sparsity-based approach [14] is able to
+Moreover, we would have to consider not only the primary lighting, but also the successive bounces of light on the different parts of the scene (these were taken into account by the ray-tracing algorithm).
+In contrast, the sparsity-based approach [14] is able to eliminate penumbra rather well, without modeling secundary reflections.
+It is also able to more appropriately remove shading on the face in the example of Figure 7, while not degrading as much as total variation the thin structures of the shirt.
+Hence, the relative simplicity of the numerical solution, which is a consequence of the choice of replacing the Potts prior by a total variation one (see Section 4.3), comes with a price.
+In future works, it may be important to design a numerical strategy handling the original non-smooth, non-convex problem (40).